tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

 })(this);  // function(Nuvola)
 ```

-This script is called once at start-up of the web app to perform initialization of the main process
-(covered in [the guide]({filename}guide.md)) and again in the web page rendering process everytime
-a web page is loaded in the web view.

-Let's go through the code.

 Lines 2-22

 :   Copyright and license information.
 While you can choose any license for your work, it's